chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

   <figure>
     <img src="img/durham_1969_02_13_1.jpg" alt="B/W Image: One person wearing gas mask and helmet, centered, stepping to the right.
 Person is holding slim white club in left hand and pepper-fogger in right hand.
 Fogger is pointing forward and a white cloud is surrounding the person to the front, back, and behind.
 The remaining background is black.    " width="500"  style="margin: 0 1em 0 1em" />
     <figcaption>
-      Deployment of a thermal fogger by police on Duke Campus, Durham NC, 2/13/1969 [@DMH1969].
+      Deployment of a thermal fogger by police on Duke Campus [@DMH1969].
     </figcaption>
   </figure>
 </div>